nullTyype/IJR/README.md

-# From logic to Ruby Games
+# From logic to ruby games

 Exercises from Guilherme Silveira's ruby logic book;